keiranseth/cyclistic-bike-share-analysis/preliminary/preliminary_analysis.md

     <figcaption><em>Monthly Distribution of the Total Ride Count Partitioned by Bike Type</em></figcaption>
 </figure><br><br><br>

+> Throughout the whole year, the usual month has more classic bike uses than electric bike uses.
+Electric scooters are not used except for the sudden spike of users in September.

 #### 4.3.
 What is the total rider count quarterly?
 How does this average differ between membership types?
 Bike types?

 <figure>